Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

     * where the API Service management is located (resource group name / API Management service name)
     * service principal for using to Azure APIs
-    * event hub definition (namespace / name / policy).
+    * event hub definition (namespace / name / policy)

 * It is recommended that you have access to the Azure CLI command line to run the necessary setup commands